R O S E T T A S T O N E R E P L I C A S for sale

 People viewing the Rosetta Stone replica exhibitions will want to learn more.
 Our main passion is to develop an excitement in the hearts of people to want to travel to view the real artifact/artefact (Rosetta Stone), which is exhibited in London at the British Museum.

 The reconstruction part of making the life-size mold is a painstaking process and we will take our time to make sure that the face of the replica is designed as close to perfection as is possible.
 We have already developed a 3-D digital image of the Rosetta Stone through Direct Dimensions (see image to right).
 From this image we are creating the aluminum mold.
-The mold will then be used to fabricate the full-size, 3-D replicas, which is being fabricated by MAG Fadal.
+The mold will then be used to fabricate the full-size, 3-D replicas.
 See how it all works below:

 LASER SCANNING (Non-Contact)